-San Jose Campus
+San Jose Campus Programs

-- Doctor and Master of Traditional Chinese Medicine Dual Degree Program (English) - Doctor and Master of Acupuncture Dual Degree Program (English) - Doctor of Acupuncture and Oriental Medicine (English) - Doctor of Acupuncture and Oriental Medicine (Chinese) - Asian Bodywork and Qigong Certification Programs (English)
+- Dual-Degree Doctor and Master of Traditional Chinese Medicine (English and Bilingual) - Master of Traditional Chinese Medicine (English and Bilingual) - Dual-Degree Doctor and Master of Acupuncture (English and Bilingual) - Master of Acupuncture (English and Bilingual) - DTCM/DAc Bridge Program (completion track for LAc's with a Master's degree) - Postgraduate Doctor of Acupuncture and Oriental Medicine (English and Chinese) - Asian Bodywork and Qigong (Extension) - Medical Qigong Practitioner (Extension)

 This catalog describes the Postgraduate Doctor of Acupuncture and Oriental Medicine (DAOM) program.
-The Graduate Doctor and Master of Traditional Chinese Medicine and Graduate Doctor and Master of Acupuncture degrees and certificate programs are described in separate publications.
+The Graduate Doctor and Master of Traditional Chinese Medicine and

+Graduate Doctor and Master of Acupuncture degrees, and the two Extension programs are described in separate publications.